DaielChom/ann_leaf_classification/README.md

 # Leaf classification using ANNs
-This repositorie tries to solve the classification task in the kaggle's competition **[leaf_classification](https://www.kaggle.com/c/leaf-classification/overview)** using artifitial neural networks.
+This repository tries to solve the classification task in the kaggle's competition **[leaf_classification](https://www.kaggle.com/c/leaf-classification/overview)** using artificial neural networks.

 ### Guideline
 You can run each notebook in `Google Colab`.
-If you are in a local envirement you have to install the `requirements.txt` packages and run the notebook `01 - Get data.ipynb`.
+If you are in a local environment  you have to install the `requirements.txt` packages and run the notebook `01 - Get data.ipynb`.

 ### Content

-* **Notebook 01:** Run if you are in a local envirement to download and prepare the datasets necessary in the rest of notebooks.
+* **Notebook 01:** Run if you are in a local environment  to download and prepare the datasets necessary in the rest of notebooks.

 * **Notebook 02:** A data exploration of leaf_classification dataset.
 In this notebook you can explore the distributions and correlation of the data.

 * **Notebook 03:** A set of functions to split the data between train and test sets keeping a class balance in each set.

 * **Notebook 04:** ML basic model tested in the leaf_classification problem.
-The performance of this model can be compared with the deep learning approachs.
+The performance of this model can be compared with the deep learning approaches.

 * **Notebook 05:** A one-dimensional convolutional neural network model is used to classify leaves by features you should get a good precision result after training the model with the data and contracting it with the test data.